cltk/cltk/docs/greek.rst

        In[2]: is_diphthong('αι')
        Out[2]: True

-- ``ultima``, ``antepenult`` and ``penult`` return the ultima, antepenult or penult (i.e. the last, next-to-last or third-from-last syllables) of a word.
+- ``ultima``, ``antepenult`` and ``penult`` return the ultima, antepenult or penult (i.e. the last, next-to-last or third-from-last syllables) of the given word.
 A syllable can also be further broken down into its onset, nucleus and coda (i.e. the starting consonant, middle part and ending consonant) with the functions named accordingly. ``rime`` returns the sequence of a syllable's nucleus and coda and ``body`` returns the sequence of a syllable's onset and nucleus.

   ``onset_nucleus_coda`` returns a syllable's onset, nucleus and coda all at once as a triple.